mariodavid/mariodavid.github.io/_drafts/salesforce-through-the-lens-of-a-java-dev-2.md

 The way to configure requires a little bit knowledge about the SF concepts, but besides that it does not require any kind of coding capabilities.

+The components on the left can be dragged on to the page.
+The list contains standard Salesforce components.
+Additionally it is also possible to create Components via imperative development and source code.
+Then those components also appear in the list and can be leveraged by tech-savy business people.

 #### Flow
 The next layer below Page Layouts is something called "Flow".
 Flow is a capability to define UI workflows / wizards with a brief understanding of programming concepts.